conoromahony/Instrumented-Neural-Network/README.md

 # Overview
 This project cotains two programs:
  1. **Simple-Neural-Network.py**, which implements a neural network.
 The neural network "learns" how to recognize handwritten digits.
 It uses the MNIST (Modified National Institute of Standards and Technology) dataset.
 This program stores the neural network parameters in files in the **Neural-Network-Parameters** directory, using the JSON format.
-Finally, it also creates images for the Training Accuracy graph, Training Loss graph, Validation Accuracy graph, Validation Loss graph, and the Confusion Matrix.
+It also creates images for the Training Accuracy graph, Training Loss graph, Validation Accuracy graph, Validation Loss graph, and the Confusion Matrix.
  2. **Show-Neural-Network.py**, which allows you to explore the neural network created by the other program.
 It allows you to explore the neural network's connection weights and node biases.
 It lets you see the Training Accuracy graph, Training Loss graph, Validation Accuracy graph, Validation Loss graph, and the Confusion Matrix.
 Finally, it shows each instance where the Vaidation run got it's prediction wrong.

 # Neural Network
 The neural network has the following characteristics:

 | Layers: | 3 (Input Layer, Hidden Layer, and Output Layer) |
 | Number of Input Nodes: | 784 |
 | Number of Hidden Nodes: | 180 |